That's more like a Fourth-Option Adaptation.

 - The fifth game manages to revive all those trees in theories on the protagonist's identity.
 All this is probably due to the fact that the canon endings are combinations of multiple endings with some obfuscation thrown in as well.

-- At the end of Metal Gear Solid, Snake can try to save Meryl depending on a choice made during an Electric Torture at the middle of the game - if the player chooses to resist, Otacon stays behind in an attempted Heroic Sacrifice to hold open a gate (although he lives), and Snake tells his real name to Meryl; and if the player submits, Otacon comes up onto Rex to talk Snake down (the gate has already been opened by Otacon), and Snake tells his real name to Otacon.
+- At the end of Metal Gear Solid, Snake can try to save Meryl depending on a choice made during an Electric Torture at the middle of the game - if the player chooses to resist, Otacon stays behind in an attempted Heroic Sacrifice to hold open a gate for Snake and Meryl to escape through (although he lives), and Snake tells his real name to Meryl; if the player submits, Otacon comes up onto Rex to talk Snake down, having already opened the gate, and Snake tells his real name to Otacon.
 Both the novel and comic book adaptations went with an ending where Snake escaped with both Meryl and Otacon at once, and told both of them his real name together.

-- Metal Gear Solid 2 seems to go with this as well: when infiltrating the tanker in the opening cutscene of the game, he has the stealth camo Otacon gave him in his ending.
+- Metal Gear Solid 2: Sons of Liberty seems to go with this as well: when infiltrating the tanker in the opening cutscene of the game, he has the stealth camo Otacon gave him in his ending.
 Coupled with Meryl not appearing at all in the game, this would suggest she died in the first game, up until Snake reveals late in the game that he also has the infinite-ammo bandanna he received in her ending.
+This one could possibly work as a fourth-wall-breaking joke, as well; the player most likely played through the game at least twice to get both endings and their special items, so it's only logical that Snake did so as well.

 - In the first Persona, Its implied that both the main and Snow Queen plotlines are canon...somehow.